 Ask the court to provide you an interpreter as soon as you find out that you will need to go to court.
 In many cases, the court will be able to provide you an interpreter for free.
 In some cases, the court may ask you to bring your own interpreter.
 If that happens, find someone who is trained and qualified.
 Do not bring a minor (someone under 18) to interpret for you.

-Note: There are also American sign language interpreters for parties and witnesses that are deaf or hard-of-hearing (or have another disability).
-The court will provide a sign language interpreter for you or other accommodation you may need.
+Note: There are also sign language interpreters for persons that are deaf or hard-of-hearing.
+The court will provide you a sign language interpreter or other accommodation you may need.
 You can ask your court’s ADA Coordinator for more information.
-Or read For Persons With Disabilities Requesting Accommodatios to learn about the court's policy for accommodating persons with disabilities.
+Or read For Persons With Disabilities Requesting Accommodations.

-To make sure you get an experienced court interpreter, you should consider a professional interpreter who has passed the required examinations and has officially registered and been approved as a court interpreter by the Judicial Council of California.
+Look for an interpreter who has passed the required exams, and has been approved by the Judicial Council of California.

-There are 2 types of officially-approved court interpreters in California:
+There are 2 types of approved court interpreters in California: Certified and Registered.

 Find a list of certified and registered court interpreters.
 Click to learn more about becoming a court interpreter.

 You can use someone else like a friend, relative, or someone else to interpret for you when you go to court.
 But they must be qualified.

 Just because someone speaks English and another language does not mean he or she will be a good interpreter.
 Court interpreters need to know both languages really well.
 They need to know formal and informal speech.
 They also need to know legal terms in both English and the other language.
 And they need to know how to interpret—there are many rules for how to interpreter in court.
 Most people, even if they are fully bilingual, are not able to interpret well.